-Keith had borrowed his mom's Buick Skylark, as usual.
-REO Speedwagon's "I Can't Fight This Feeling" was playing on the radio when Keith rather abruptly ended a kiss, interrupting what I thought had been a perfectly nice romantic moment.
+Keith had borrowed his mom's car, as usual.
+My favorite song was playing on the radio when Keith rather abruptly ended a kiss, interrupting what I thought had been a perfectly nice romantic moment.

 "I have something to tell you," he said.
 He wouldn't look me in the eye.
 My heart dropped to the floor.
 He's going to break up with me, I thought in horror.